A photo created by distorting the image of a young woman to represent - What You Need To Know About Psychotic Episodes

 Mind, the mental health charity, tells us that psychotic episodes are also called a ‘psychotic experience’ or ‘psychosis’, therefore their names are interchangeable, but what they really are is the same thing.

-According to the National Institute of Mental Health, psychosis is a word that can be used to describe a number of different conditions that affect the mind that can cause a disconnect with reality.
+According to the National Institute of Mental Health, psychosis is a word that can be used to describe a number of different conditions that affect the mind and can cause a disconnect with reality.
 This can also be known as a psychotic episode, which supports what Mind said.

 Because someone suffering from psychosis can have delusions and hallucinations, they can struggle with knowing what’s real and what’s not.
 The person’s perceptions and thoughts can also become disturbed.
 Thus, they can have incoherent and nonsense speech and engage in behaviour that is inappropriate or unusual.

-When I had my first psychotic break, I reached a point where I could only say one phrase, “what’s going on?”.
+When I had my first psychotic break, I reached a point where I could only say one phrase, “What’s going on?“.
 That was because I stopped trusting what I was experiencing as my reality and thought my reality was wrong and everyone else could see what I couldn’t.
 I thought that something was wrong with me which I was unaware of.
 That’s what cocktailing seven different drugs with alcohol and not sleeping for days will do to you.
 I had a drug-induced psychotic break.

 What you also need to know is that psychotic disorders appear on a spectrum, much like autism, with schizoid personality disorder and schizophrenia making up the mild and severe ends of the spectrum, respectively (Arciniegas, 2015).